larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 To avoid
-denial-of-service attacks on our processes, decisions to not reinstate someone's participation rights may not be appealed.
+denial-of-service attacks on our processes, decisions to not reinstate someone's participation privileges may not be appealed.
 Any reinstatement is a grace and not a right.

-A suspension of participation rights imposed prior to this process shall be reconsidered only in accordance with the processes in place at the time of the suspension, even if the corresponding RFC has been formally obsoleted.
+A suspension of participation privileges imposed prior to this process shall be reconsidered only in accordance with the processes in place at the time of the suspension, even if the corresponding RFC has been formally obsoleted.